 Come for the Paczki

 Stay to shop, eat and view the art.
-From March 2-9, Hamtramck retailers and music venues will team up for Eight Great Days in Hamtramck, a celebration of the city’s cultural offerings and a great way for you to get a feel for the scene.
+In March, Hamtramck retailers and music venues team up for Eight Great Days in Hamtramck, a celebration of the city’s cultural offerings and a great way for you to get a feel for the scene.
 Don’t miss the Hamtramck Music Festival, it features 24 venues all over town, with more than 200 acts.

 - Polish Art Center